MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 Use metadata enrichment in Viva Learning to enable:

-- Tagging content with interests -  admins and content owners (permissions set through M365 groups) can manually tag content with interests.
+- Tagging content with interests -  admins and content owners (permissions set through Microsoft 365 groups) can manually tag content with interests.
 - Exporting content metadata – admins and content owners can export content metadata in a csv file for offline review and analysis of interest tags.
 Users can export metadata for the entire